micklynch/ReferWell/README.md

 #### Market Sizing
 **In the United States:**
+From presentation:
+* There are approximately 740MM referrals in the US per year
+* The average referral takes ~27 minutes from physician and admins
+* Assuming an average cost of $100/hr, the TAM is $74B per year

 - Approximately 105 million physician office visits result in referrals to specialists annually.
 - Primary care physicians spend an average of 74 minutes per day managing referrals, equivalent to about 20% of their clinical time.
 - Incomplete referrals are a major issue, with up to 68% of specialists reporting that they receive inadequate information from primary care physicians.